Best juicer of 2024 - the 10 top-rated juicers we've tried and tested

 It also made smooth almond milk – thinner than pre-made but with the bonus of being able to use the waste pulp in recipes.
 The only elements to be aware of is that it’s heavy, so best as a permanent worktop resident, and it’s pricey, so a more suitable choice for juice devotees rather than those who enjoy an occasional glass.

-Read our Kuvings REVO830 Cold Press Juicer review.
+Our Kuvings REVO830 Cold Press Juicer review has the full details.

 Best budget juicer